 Out-of-State Incarceration & Supervision Requests

-If an offender is under state custody, they can potentially serve their sentence or fulfill their supervision plan in another state if they meet certain criteria.
+If your loved one is under state custody, they can potentially serve their sentence or fulfill their supervision plan in another state if they meet certain criteria.
 If you live in a state other than Virginia and would like to support their transfer, there are various ways to do so.

 Interstate Corrections Compact

-An offender may request to serve their sentence in another jurisdiction’s correctional system if:
+An inmate may request to serve their sentence in another jurisdiction’s correctional system if:

 - They do not have any clear significant ties in Virginia